 East High School Student Assistance Fund

-- The Nathan Yip Foundation partnered with the Student Assistance Fund at East High School in 2014 to introduce Nate’s Pass, a discounted RTD bus pass for qualified students to get to and from school.
+- NYF partnered with the Student Assistance Fund at East High School in 2014 to introduce Nate’s Pass, a discounted RTD bus pass for qualified students to get to and from school.

 - Now in its third year, approximately 200 qualifying students will utilize Nate’s Pass each month.
 As these students do not recieve school-funded transportation, this pass brings much needed financial relief to what is otherwise a daunting expense, allowing them to focus fully on their schoolwork.

-- The Nathan Yip Foundation, through Friends of Nathan Yip and the 2015 Nate's Night event, sponsored a youth mentorship program for metro Denver students in 2016.
+- Through Friends of Nathan Yip and the 2015 Nate's Night event, sponsored a youth mentorship program for metro Denver students in 2016.

-- The Nathan Yip Foundation, through Friends of Nathan Yip and the 2015 Nate's Night event, provided scholarships for youth to attend Swalls Hill's Beginner Teen House of Rock Camp in 2015, developing music skills and giving them a fun and educational alternative summer camp program.
+- Through Friends of Nathan Yip and the 2015 Nate's Night event, provided scholarships for youth to attend Swallow Hill's Beginner Teen House of Rock Camp in 2015, developing music skills and giving them a fun and educational alternative summer camp program.

 - Provided scholarships to Denver Public Schools students interested in learning Chinese language and culture in 2014.

-- Connected Denver Tech for All with various partner programs worldwide, providing computers and laptops for school computer labs.
+- NYF has connected Denver Tech for All with various partner programs worldwide, including at Tree of Life in Juarez, Mexico and school projects in Africa, providing computers and laptops for school computer labs.